-From October 31 through November 2, CCSI, the European Legal Studies Center, and the EU Delegation to the UN hosted two distinguished Judges– Allan Rosas, Court of Justice of the EU, and Savvas Papasavvas, General Court of the EU– for a week of discussions on matters of investment, trade, legal challenges in the EU, and other timely developments in EU and International Law.
+From October 30 through November 3, CCSI, White & Case, and the EU Delegation to the UN hosted three distinguished guests from the Court of Justice of the European Union— Judge Ian Forrester, Advocate General Nils Wahl, and Director of Communications William Valasidis –for a week of discussions on matters of anti-trust, investment, trade, legal challenges in the EU, and other timely developments in EU and International Law.